 In a series of large-scale vignettes, Forbidden Fruits present a narrative of the life-cycle of fruits, from seed and germination, to propagation and decay, culminating in an inhabitable “still life”.
 Ultimately, it also explores the myriad connections humans have had with fruit, and how they still embody for us a sense of nourishment as well as danger.

-A unique collaborative effort – the weavers worked alongside Jacqueline Fong, co-founder of Tanoti Crafts, Rosemarie Wong, director of Ranee Gift Gallery and architect-designer Edric Ong.
-IDC Architects designed and curated the installation, with Keynote.Co and JustLight Enterprise providing the light fittings and construction.
+A unique collaborative effort – the weavers worked alongside Jacqueline Fong; co-founder of Tanoti Crafts, Rosemarie Wong; director of Ranee Gift Gallery and architect-designer Edric Ong.
+IDC Architects designed and curated the installation, with Keynote.Co and JustLight Enterprise providing the construction and light fittings.

 Location: Borneo 744, Kuching